 - 19.1.
 We support: - 19.1.1.
 USDA recognizing privately-owned cervidae and camelidae as domestic livestock.
 We urge individual states to take similar action; - 19.1.2.
 USDA seeking authority to regulate the interstate movement of cervidae and camelidae and developing uniform standards of testing and appropriate follow up procedures.
-Individual states are encouraged to adopt these standards; and - 19.1.3.
+Individual states are encouraged to adopt these standards; - 19.1.3.
 The removal of the Department of the Interior's (DOI) authority to regulate exotic animal agriculture.
-DOI should continue to regulate non-domesticated animals.
+DOI should continue to regulate non-domesticated animals; and - 19.1.4.
+UDSA sharing information regarding USDA-registered operations with state departments of agriculture.